 - Reduced accessibility – Access to rear pallets becomes more challenging, as it requires moving the front pallets first, leading to slower inventory retrieval times.

-3. Cantilever Racks
+3. Cantilever Pallet Racks

 Figure 5: Cantilever rack

-Cantilever racks are assembled in two possible configurations: single or double-sided.
+Cantilever racks are assembled in two possible configurations: single-sided or double-sided.
 Single-sided racking is only accessible from one side and is typically built against a wall.
 Double-sided racks provide direct pick access from both aisles, back-to-back, where the same column is used with arms on both sides.
 These racks are frequently found in plumbing supply warehouses, lumber yards, and shipping yards.

 Advantages: